asadadams/Shorty/README.md

 ![Shorty](https://github.com/asadadams/Shorty/blob/master/logo.png)

 # Shorty v 0.0.1
-shorty is a URL shortner.
+Shorty is a URL shortner.
 This program was designed to help shorten long URL.
 Shorty is written in PHP.
 ## Overview
 This is a progam is made/designed to shorten long URLs into short urls.
 This program is divided into two parts:
 * **part to shorten long URL into shorter URL**